Variations in traffic light operation: Between green and amber

-In Austria, Cambodia, China, Croatia, Estonia, Latvia, Lithuania, Montenegro, Russia, most of Israel, Malaysia, most of Mexico, some places in Thailand, Dominican Republic, Turkey, Saudi Arabia, parts of Serbia, and in certain other parts of Europe, the green lights will start flashing at the end of the Go or Turn phase to indicate that the yellow (Caution phase) lights are about to be engaged.
+In Austria, Cambodia, China, Croatia, Estonia, Latvia, Lithuania, Montenegro, Moldova, Russia, most of Israel, Malaysia, most of Mexico (Turn phase only on Thru + Left signals in some places such as Guadalajara, Mexico)(see "Steady green arrows" section), Guatemala, some places in Thailand, Dominican Republic, Turkey, Saudi Arabia, parts of Serbia, and in certain other parts of Europe, the green lights will start flashing at the end of the Go or Turn phase to indicate that the yellow (Caution phase) lights are about to be engaged.
 This is useful in fast-paced roads to allow for longer slowing down time, and for pedestrians crossing broad streets.
 Some traffic lights in Pennsylvania illuminate the yellow light a few seconds before the green light turns off, to give this same warning, as did some lights in the Los Angeles area until at least the late 1970s, and one light in Glendale, AZ at 56th Avenue &Glenn until it was replaced in the early 1980s.
 Traffic lights in East Germany also used to turn on the amber light together with the green light to signify that the green phase is about to end.

 In the United States, the 2009 Manual of Uniform Traffic Control Devices prohibits any display that gives warning of an upcoming signal change, unless that display is placed well upstream of the signal (See "Warnings of traffic light ahead" below), so traffic at the stop line cannot see it.